team-mutex/fanavard-test/README.md

 (standard output).

 ## Requirements
 Code has been written with Python 3.
-We didn't use any library our database, so you can run code as it is.
+We didn't use any library or database, so you can run code as it is.
 All you need is a Python 3 interpreter.

 ## Samples